SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Share motion, share random fun pictures, make people feel the fomo

+  Talk about how you succeed and get soc loyalty at the point where the person, "Sees themself as a debater"

 a lot of people who stay in debsoc are friendless otherwise, so the community and friendship really does mean a lot to them